hasufell/hasufell.github.io/posts/2024-05-07-ultimate-string-guide.md

    - and their trade offs (word boundaries, searching, spaces)
 - the problems with Code Points and Surrogates
    - and how this affects the `Char` type, `Text` and the `IsString` instance
-- that grapheme clusters are the closest definiton of "visible symbol"
+- that grapheme clusters are the closest definition of "visible symbol"
    - and that they can consist of multiple code points
 - that only UTF-8 is ASCII compatible